MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

   <figcaption>First vaugely working moment of the lua demo</figcaption>
 </figure>

-Another important aspect of this second attempt to build a sand game was that I was coming into it with several years of experience beyond what I had when building the pure javascript version.
+Coming into this second attempt to build a sand game, I had several years of experience beyond what I had when building the pure javascript version.
 I also had an important new goal - not only did I want the game to be fun to play, but I also wanted elements to be fun to _write_.

-I approached the project with a focus on the ergonomics of defining elements with code because I was imaginging a new type of sand game with a fully sandboxed programming interface that would allow people to not only share their compositions, but also to _code their own new elements_ and share those!
+I approached the project with a focus on the ergonomics of defining elements with code because I was imagining a new type of sand game with a fully sandboxed programming interface that would allow people to not only share their compositions, but also to _code their own new elements_ and share those!

-My hope was that a community of people collaborating to build a plethora of weird elements would find really interesting design spaces that hadn't been covered in other sand games.
+My hope was that a community of people collaborating to build a plethora of weird elements would find really interesting interactions that hadn't been covered in other sand games.

 However, the first step of this process was still building out a set of elements on my own.
 While building, I was thinking carefully about the needs of the element authors.
 Viewing the game engine as a public API meant designing it to move as much complexity as possible inside the engine and away from being the responsibility of the individual elements.